GCET 2022 Syllabus for Chemistry, Physics, and Mathematics

 UNIT VI: GENERAL PRINCIPLES AND PROCESSES OF ISOLATION OF ELEMENTS

-Principles and methods of extraction – oxidation, concentration, refining, reduction electrolytic method, occurrence and principles of extraction of copper, aluminium, zinc, and iron.
+Principles and methods of extraction – oxidation, concentration, refining, reduction electrolytic method, occurrence and principles of extraction of copper, aluminum, zinc, and iron.

 UNIT VII: P-BLOCK ELEMENTS